Complete RescueZilla tutorial: system backup, cloning, and rescue

 Rescuezilla Tutorial

-Unlike other cruder solutions like Clonezilla, Rescuezilla opts for a simple and user-friendly graphical interface.
-Based on Ubuntu and a lightweight desktop environment, this means any user with a minimum level of technical experience can handle it without fear, both on Windows and other systems. computers with macOS or Linux, even on old machines with very few resources.
+Unlike other, more cumbersome solutions like Clonezilla, Rescuezilla opts for a simple and user-friendly graphical interface based on Ubuntu and a lightweight desktop environment.
+This means that any user with even a basic understanding of the system can use it without difficulty, whether on Windows, macOS , or Linux computers, or even on older machines with very limited resources.

 What is Rescuezilla and how does it differ from other tools?